PredixDev/predix-seed/tutorials/USERAUTH.md

 9. Access the */secure* route once more.
 Notice that we get the *Unauthorized* result again, because the browser session back to being unauthenticated, because of the previous step.
 Accessing the other routes mentioned in step 2 of this section (except */login*) should now return *Unauthorized* as well.

-This shows authentication working to enable/prevent access to routes, and how the user is given the chance to authenticate when accessing a route while in an unauthenticated state.
+We have just shown how authentication enables access to specific routes or pages, and how the user is given the chance to authenticate when accessing a route while in an unauthenticated state.

 ### Authenticating All Routes
 The previous sections show how authentication can be added to specific routes in the application.
 Oftentimes, all routes need to be accessible only after authentication.
 To achieve this, follow these steps: